Grant and Scholarship Programs

 YAC (HF Youth Advisory Committee) Grants Program

 The Foundation’s Youth Advisory Committee administers its own grants program for youth-related issues.
-Contact the Homer Foundation for current guidelines and focus area.
+This program is generally run in the spring, with the call for applications in mid-February.
+Contact the Homer Foundation staff for more information.

 The Educators Professional Development Fund was established by local area educators and community members.
 The purpose of the fund is to provide support to public school educators seeking to expand their knowledge/teaching ability/obtain continuing education credits.
 Funds may be used for, but not limited to: